 – Even a most carefully secured system can be breached.
 In this case, it is crucially important to at least expose the attack and, if you are lucky, to react on time.

 – Why is it essential for SAP systems?

 – It has an importance for for any kind of systems.
 As for SAP, after the scandal about the alleged attack in Greece, new attack attempts and successful attacks are bound to happen.
 Anyway, if you do not use forensics, how can you tell that your SAP system has never been attacked?

 – Has there been any public information besides the gossip about Anonymous in Greece?

 – First, if your SAP has been breached, will you let it go public?
 Secondly, we have a large experience in assessing the security of productive SAP systems, and we can tell that very few companies have a chance to discover an attack because even the simplest measure – I mean storing and analyzing log files – is quite rarely implemented.

 We have conducted some research and now we know that only 70% of the companies have a configured HTTP log in SAP.
 Keep in mind that HTTP log is enabled by default.
 What about the other types of logs?

 Now, can you see why the chance of discovering an attack is negligible?

-What’s more, even the companies that enable logs rarely gather them in a central storage where they will not be modified by the attacker, and even less companies analyze system events and can correlate them.
+What is more, even the companies that enable logs rarely gather them in a central storage where they will not be modified by an attacker.
+Even fewer companies analyze system events and can correlate them.